Northland

 Paihia

 The Russell, Paihia and Waitangi area is super touristed and there are many accommodation options available, including a number of backpacker hostels.
 Paihia is a bit like a very small version of Queenstown or Wanaka and consists mainly of places to stay and eat, but despite all the accommodations it can get booked right out in summer.
 Once there were a dozen or so hostels here, but following Covid there are only about four, so this will make cheap accommodation especially tight.
-There is a smallish Countdown and a Four Square supermarket at Paihia and 2 Four Squares in Russell.
-Larger supermarkets are in your next stop, Kerikeri.
+There is a smallish Countdown (1 km or so north-west of Paihia’s centre on the main road to Kerikeri (SH11, Puketona Rd) and a more central Four Square supermarket (Williams Rd) in Paihia; and two Four Squares in Russell, with the one in York St plenty good enough for resupply.
+Larger supermarkets are at your next stop, Kerikeri.

 • Paihia Top Ten Holiday Park – 1290 SH 11, Paihia, 09 402 7678.
 You reach this before Haumai Bay and Paihia when coming from Ōpua.
 (Beachside Holiday Park is marked on the TA map nearby, but this is actually the same place – perhaps the old name?)
-Note that the online prices for small tent sites on the website are for two people.
+Note that the online prices for small tent sites on the website (if you can get the booking function to work) are for two people.
 The price for a one-person tent is not listed but is considerably less.
-The same applies at the camp in Kerikeri.

 • Centabay Lodge – 27 Selwyn Rd, Paihia.
 Discounts to seniors with Super Gold card!
 Like Haka Lodge, close to shops at centre of Paihia.
 09 402 7466; 0800 402 746.